n7tae/mrefd/README.md

 Use your favorite editor to modify each of these files.
 If you want a totally open network, the blacklist and whitelist files are ready to go.
 The blacklist determine which callsigns can't use the reflector.
 The whitelist determines which callsigns can use the reflector.
 The mrefd reflector will monitor these file and dynamically update itself whenever anything changes.
 There is no need to stop and restart the reflector.

-The mrefd.interlink file sets up the M17<--->M17 peer group linking.
-Please read the comments in this file.
+The `mrefd.interlink` file sets up the M17<--->M17 peer group linking.
+Please read the comments in this file in the `config` folder.
 An M17 interlink has to be configured on both sides of the link.
 Linked reflectors can share multiple modules, but cross module linking, for example, linking M17-000 module A to M17-001 module B is not supported.
 Using the **Ham-DHT** greatly simplifies setting up a peer group.
-You don't have to specify an IP address or port number as the **Ham-DHT** will provided it, and this information comes directly from the peer.
-Using the **Ham-DHT** will prevent you from interlinking a channel where the peer channel has encryption enabled and you do not, or *vis versa*.
+You don't have to specify an IP address or port number as the **Ham-DHT** will provided it, along with any other information it needs to interlink with a peer.
+Using the **Ham-DHT** will prevent you from interlinking a channel where the peer module has encryption enabled and you do not, or *vis versa*.

 If your reflector or your desired peer doesn't use **Ham-DHT**, you can specify the IP address and port in the mrefd.interlink file.
 It will be then up to the reflector admins to make sure the encryption configurations match.

-Inter-linking a channel to more than one other reflector demands all reflector in a group are linked to all other reflectors in the group.
-This will result in the shortest possible latency between a client and any other client on the group.
-This XLX-like mode of linking is enforced by implementing a *one hop* policy where a voice stream is marked by a reflector when it is passed to another reflector.
-The receiving reflector will then know not to pass the voice stream on to any other reflector.

 Group administration will require coordination among the admins of all involved reflectors.
 If a group member drops out or if a new member wants to join a group, all other group members will need to remove or add a line to their mrefd.interlink file.